bh717/python-backend/web/modules/custom/ct_github/README.md

 ## Processing logic for contributions

 The plugin manager in `ct_manager` would invoke the [plugin](web/modules/custom/ct_github/src/Plugin/ContributionSource/GithubContribution.php) in `ct_github`.
 This would invoke the API to return the latest 100 code contributions and 100 issues (with some caveats).
 All of this data is passed back to `ct_manager` which decides on how to store it.
-For more information, see the README file in `ct_manager`.
+For more information, see the [README](web/modules/custom/ct_manager/README.md) in `ct_manager`.